solana-labs/solana/proposals/src/testnet-participation.md

 traversal issues.
 A cloud-hosted machine works best.
 Ensure that IP ports 8000 through 10000 are not blocked for Internet traffic.

-Prebuilt binaries are available for Linux x86_64 (Ubuntu 18.04 has been tested the most).
+Prebuilt binaries are available for Linux x86_64 (Ubuntu 18.04 recommended).
 MacOS or WSL users may build from source.

 ### Validator Setup
-The shell commands in the section assume the following environment variables are
+The shell commands in this section assume the following environment variables are
 set:
 ```bash
 $ export release=0.12.1